Puget Labs Certified

 - GeForce RTX 4080 16GB – A great choice if you want just one or two video cards and don’t work with overly complex scenes.
-It is also available with blower-style coolers, enabling use of multiple cards if desired.

 - GeForce RTX 4090 24GB – Our go-to recommendation for most GPU rendering customers, the RTX 4090 provides the best performance in Redshift while also having a tremendous 24GB of memory.

 - NVIDIA RTX A5000 24GB – For those who want to stack several video cards in the same system, NVIDIA’s professional GPUs are a solid option.
 The RTX A5000 is the top-end card that can be installed in a set of four in large tower chassis and still be within the limits of a 1600W power supply.
 If you need even more memory, the RTX 6000 Ada Generation has 48GB of VRAM but is far more expensive and may be limited to two or three GPUs.

 Should I use a professional video card for Redshift?